 Skip to main content

-At Nitrux, we’re always looking forward to the next thing that we will imagine and code for our Linux distribution.
-We’re ever thinking how far we can go and how now can we take Nitrux to its next milestone for it to become an operating system for the future; for everyone.
+At Nitrux, we always look forward to the next thing we imagine and code for our Linux distribution.
+We’re always thinking about how far we can go and how now we can take Nitrux to its next milestone, which is to become an operating system for the future—for everyone.

-Early this year, we set out to reveal some of our plans, and among them were the basis to create a modern operating system.
-Nitrux is characterized for being a unique take on desktop operating systems, with its focus on genuinely portable applications in the form of AppImage and managing operating systems as a single file.
-Still, we’re not stopping there, we want to extend this concept to the how the operating system itself is organized.
+Early this year, we revealed some of our plans, including the basis for creating a modern operating system.
+Nitrux is characterized as a unique take on desktop operating systems, focusing on genuinely portable applications in the form of AppImage and managing operating systems as a single file.
+Still, we’re not stopping there; we want to extend this concept to the operating system’s organization.

 Nitrux System Core Foundation

-Starting with the first topic, we plan to create a reliable OS that will serve as the basis of which we build our Linux distribution; we call this Nitrux SCF or Nitrux System Core Foundation, which is not a continuation of our current releases.
-The current versions of Nitrux are built on decades of legacy code and backward compatibility support, much of which is unnecessary to most users’ workflows in 2019.
+Starting with the first topic, we plan to create a reliable OS that will serve as the basis for building our Linux distribution; we call this Nitrux SCF or Nitrux System Core Foundation, which is not a continuation of our current releases.
+The current versions of Nitrux are built on decades of legacy code and backward compatibility support, which is unnecessary to most users’ workflows in 2019.
 Nitrux System Core Foundation aims to rectify this, turning it into a modular platform that’s universal across devices and can be built upon with ease.

-It’s mostly the next generation of Nitrux, being built for new device types such as smart devices, the next-generation smartphones, and other new and unique kinds of PCs.
+It’s mostly the next generation of Nitrux, built for new device types such as smart devices, next-generation smartphones, and other new and unique kinds of PCs.

 It’s one OS that can adapt and change to fit on any device where necessary, with little effort on our part.
-It can reuse code, features, and shell experiences if required; or build out entire new features for devices where it makes sense.
+It can reuse code, features, and shell experiences if required or build out new features for devices where it makes sense.

 znx inner-workings diagram.

-New FHS for Nitrux.
-An FHS or Filesystem Hierarchy Standard is a standard that defines the directory structure and directory contents in Linux distributions.
+A new FHS for Nitrux.
+An FHS, or Filesystem Hierarchy Standard, defines the directory structure and contents in Linux distributions.

-Given that our focus is not to use a package manager but to use AppImages exclusively, this is the next evolutionary step with Nitrux, and a cleaner directory tree would be indicative of this.
-With Nitrux, we want to make use of AppImages for desktop applications and CLI tools, but for the rest of the operating system like libraries or other binaries, we are considering other similar means to achieve our goals of making Nitrux a modern operating system.
+Given that our focus is not on using a package manager but on using AppImages exclusively, this is the next evolutionary step with Nitrux, and a cleaner directory tree would indicate this.
+With Nitrux, we want to use AppImages for desktop applications and CLI tools.
+Still, for the rest of the operating system, like libraries or other binaries, we consider other similar means to make Nitrux modern.

-In the FHS, all files and directories appear under the root directory even if they are stored on different physical or virtual devices.
-Some of these directories only exist on a particular system if specific subsystems, such as the X Window System, are installed.
+All files and directories in the FHS appear under the root directory, even if stored on different physical or virtual devices.
+Some directories only exist on a particular system if specific subsystems, such as the X Window System, are installed.

-Most of these directories exist in all Unix-like operating systems and are generally used in much the same way; however, the descriptions here are those used specifically for the FHS and are not considered authoritative for platforms other than Linux.
-Therefore we want simplicity.
+Most of these directories exist in all Unix-like operating systems and are generally used similarly; however, the descriptions here are those used specifically for the FHS and are not considered authoritative for platforms other than Linux.
+Therefore, we want simplicity.
 Obtaining and managing software is as easy as managing a single file (by using AppImages), and the same applies to the operating system itself with znx, which manages immutable operating systems as individual files in a device.

-In Nitrux, the use of a package manager is not an integral part of the user experience.
-We want to create a modern operating system, and progress means making changes.
+In Nitrux, a package manager is not integral to the user experience.
+We want to create a modern operating system; progress means making changes.

-We took inspiration from various sources when devising the FHS.
-The basic idea is to use multiple bundles that would be contained within the ISO and have each “bundle” include the Linux FHS separated in accordance to a more friendly categorization.
+When devising the FHS, we took inspiration from various sources.
+The basic idea is to use multiple bundles within the ISO and have each “bundle” include the Linux FHS separated per a more friendly categorization.

 In NeXTSTEP, OPENSTEP, GNUstep, and their lineal descendants macOS and iOS, a bundle is a file directory with a defined structure and file extension, allowing related files to be grouped as a conceptually single item.